 Peer2Peer Indigenous Mentorship Initiatives connects upper year Indigenous Nipissing University students with Indigenous students that are newer to post-secondary education, and/or are looking for additional resources and supports.
-The program provides academic and cultural support for participants, and helps create a network in which all participants can build relationships with one another.
-Peer2Peer promotes the development of leadership and life skills and builds community.
+The program provides cultural support for participants and helps create a network in which all participants can build relationships with one another.
+Peer2Peer promotes the development of leadership skills and builds community.
 It is also a great way for students to meet new people!

 - Answer questions about OII student services, the university, and help find answers to questions

 - Attend university and community events with peers